-The whole of England is now under a National Lockdown and everyone must stay at home to protect the NHS and save lives.
+The whole of England is currently under a National Lockdown and everyone must stay at home to protect the NHS and save lives.
 Full details on what you can and can’t do are here.
+The Government has set out its plan for relaxing restrictions.
+The various stages are summarised here: steps 1-2 and steps 3-4.

 Coronavirus (COVID-19), widely referred to simply as Coronavirus or Covid, is an illness which can affect the lungs and airways.